QubitPi/QubitPi/README.md

   - I have been studying ancient languages, such as [Ἑλληνική](https://en.wikipedia.org/wiki/Attic_Greek) and [𐎱𐎠𐎼𐎿](https://en.wikipedia.org/wiki/Old_Persian_cuneiform), because they are interesting, engaging, challenging, and, most of all, fun in their own right
   - I have been nonsensical with languages
-  - I have been facinated by how just a signle alphabet along with interestingly rigorous syntax rules allows us to live through an endlessly fabulous 5000 years of human history
+  - I have been facinated by how just a single alphabet along with interestingly rigorous syntax rules allows us to live through an endlessly fabulous 5000 years of human history

 *Today, I extend my passion to the career of **N**atural **L**anguage **P**rocessing AI, becuase I believe in the power of language, the greatest invention in human history that, once being open-source technologized, shall advance the way we interact with this world*